apache/camel/MIGRATION.md

 The `camel-zookeeper` has its route policy functionality removed, instead use `ZooKeeperClusterService` or the `camel-zookeeper-master` component.

-The `camel-jetty` component no longer supports producer (eg to) which has been removed, instead use `camel-http4` component instead.
+The `camel-jetty` component no longer supports producer (eg to) which has been removed, use `camel-http` component instead.

 The `twitter-streaming` component has been removed as it relied on the deprecated Twitter Streaming API and is no longer functional.